 Mount Eden Village Craft Market

-Founded in 2008, this market in Mount Eden Village is home to one-of-a-kind gems made by local creatives.
+When it comes to craft markets, Auckland peeps won't find better than this one in Mount Eden Village, which has been running since 2008 and is home to one-of-a-kind gems made by local creatives.
 From intricately crafted jewellery to cross-stitching kits, handmade chocolates, homewares and skincare, all set in the beautiful old buildings in Mount Eden Village.
 PSA: Their first market of 2025 is in February, follow their socials to stay up to date.

 Takapuna Sunday Markets